 Our God loves so deeply that He went to the cross for us.
 But He does not exist for our glory.
 We exist for His.

 The Desiring God National Conference in Minneapolis this past weekend was magnificent precisely because it celebrated His glory.
 The Christ-centered worship was heart-moving.
 One of the highlights was being with Nanci, who has often said this is her favorite of all conferences.

 Our daughter Angela and husband Dan Stump sat by us in most of the sessions.
-My wonderful assistant Kathy Norquist and her husband Ron, as well as EPM board member Robin Green and her husband Lawrence, were there.
+My friend (and former assistant) Kathy Norquist and her husband Ron, as well as EPM board member Robin Green and her husband Lawrence, were there.
 So was Paul Martin, also on our board, and his brother Dave.
 So good to connect with these dear friends.